EdgeApp/edge-core-js/docs/key-formats.md

 }
 ```

-The `ethereumKey` field is a 256-bit base16 encoded number.
+The `ethereumKey` field is either a 256-bit base16 encoded number, or a 12-word mnemonic seed.
 It may or may not have a `0x` prefix in front.

 ## wallet:monero